|Fees||Social Security Act|

 |5.5||October 1, 2010|

 The Wyoming legislature decided the fee is to be paid by the custodial parent and collected from a subsequent child support payment.
-This occurs once per year.
+This occurs once per federal fiscal year.
+If fees were not paid for previous fiscal years, multiple DRA fees may be taken during the course of the year.
 An exception would be if a court orders the non-custodial parent to pay the fee.

-The Wyoming CSE Program shall assess the $25 annual fee to the custodial parent when the following criteria are met:
+The Wyoming CSP shall assess the $25 annual fee to the custodial parent when the following criteria are met:

 1. The non-public assistant custodial parent receives child support services, meaning the case is a IV-D case open through an application as described in 5.2 Application Fee;